-CSHOs shall inform employers that if they intend to contest, the Area Director must be notified in writing and such notification must be postmarked no later than the 15th working day after receipt of the Citation and Notification of Penalty (OSHA-2), (working days are Monday through Friday, excluding Federal holidays), otherwise the citation becomes a final order of the Commission.
-See §1903.17.
-The agency has no authority to modify the contest period.
-Employers may also be apprised that their notice of contest can be sent electronically via email to the Area Director within the 15 working day period and provide employers the email address(es).
+CSHOs shall inform employers that if they intend to contest, the Area Director must be notified in writing and such notification must be postmarked no later than the fifteenth (15) working day after receipt of the Citation and Notification of Penalty (OSHA-2), (working days are Monday through Friday, excluding federal holidays), otherwise the citation becomes a final order of the Commission (see §1903.17).
+OSHA has no authority to modify the contest period.
+Employers should also be apprised that their notice of contest can be sent electronically by email to the Area Director within the 15-working-day period and provide employers the email address(es).
 It shall be emphasized that oral notices of contest do not satisfy the requirement to give written notification.